Follow along: IG @birectifier

 The first third of the document is basically a sales effort with possibly some lobbying thrown in.
 It almost appears that Cousins was lobbying for a 200 Ether standard.
 If rum came to be defined by an ether minimum, Jamaican marks would be the premier way to grade-up deficient patent still rum.

 Where is rum oil in all of this?
 Well, for starters this time period is the very beginning of those investigations.
 Ordinneau around this time was among the first to acknowledge it in Cognac followed by Karl Micko in Germany who invented the birectifier method.
 Jamaica did not have the techniques yet to examine rum oil so everything was just attributed to esters.
-They also were caught up in regulations.
+They were also caught up in regulations.
 Esters, at the time, you could count and therefore regulate, rum oil you could not.
 Ester emphasis which everyone knew was flawed, protected the more mysterious nature of their success.
 Many of the things the Jamaicans did to increase esters also increased rum oil so they had no incentive to look beyond and drop the ester standard.
-The technique, however, does depart a bit from rum oil with muck and the high ether-process and we’ll get into that later.
+The technique, however, does depart a bit from rum oil with muck and the high-ether process and we’ll get into that later.

 Many of the extremely high acid fermentation processes would have created rum oil/rose ketones by both selecting for Pombe yeast as well as a process known in brewing as staling (extended time under acidic conditions).
 Some would have come from unique molasses treatments and more would have come from pot distillation with extended time under heat and acidic conditions and then the recycling of dunder.
 Rose ketones, perceptually may be like vanilla beans, once you achieve a certain amount, there is a diminishing ability to perceive more.
 Jamaica rums may have increased esters to take full advantage of all the rum oil they produced along the way and maximize the stretchability of their concentrates.